If you find yourself in a relationship that’s struggling and are unsure where to turn here’s something you can do to clarify things.

 - Like a pension, a strong and supportive partnership has to be built over time.
 Just as saving for the future can seem tedious and too long-term, so, life’s too short to wait for a good relationship to blossom, it should be quick (like in the movies).

 - If anyone says that you should hang in there, remember it’s easy for them to say.
 You need to be ‘true to yourself’, and remember what you are worth.

-If you are still having doubts, and despite everything some stubborn streak in you thinks that the relationship is worth saving, there are some useful ideas.
-I’ll expand on them in a post on singlesessiontherapy.com in the next few days.
+If you are still having doubts, and despite everything some stubborn streak in you thinks that the relationship is worth saving, there are plenty of useful ideas to help you give the relationship another shot.
+I’ll expand on these in another post in the next few days.